Practitioners

 Amber’s experience extends to working with children, adolescents, and adults, with a particular focus on marginalized populations.
 She has a passion for working with neurodivergent individuals, addressing depression, trauma/grief, and anxiety disorders.
 Amber is adept at assisting clients in finding practical solutions, establishing and maintaining boundaries, coping with stress, navigating life transitions, resolving conflicts, and developing meaningful and healthy interpersonal skills.

-- Amber is currently accepting new clients in-network with BCBC, CareFirst, Cigna, and Maryland Medicaid.
+- Amber is currently accepting new clients in Maryland in-network with BCBC, CareFirst, Cigna, and Maryland Medicaid.

 Lillian Ahenkorah